They always say that the hardest part of leaving on a big adventure is making the decision to do it.

 The machine will ask you a series of questions about your visit to Canada and take your photo.
 You will also need to declare any food or animal products at this point.

 Once you have finished, the machine will print a receipt.
-Take this and join the non Canadian/Permanent Resident line.
+Take this and join the visitor line (non Canadian/Permanent Resident) line.

 Before I reached this queue myself, I saw an airport official calling out for anyone with work visas of any kind.
 She directed me and some others to an area by the side of the main immigration desks, where we joined a queue for those with working holiday visas and temporary work permits.
 If this doesn’t happen for you, don’t worry.